Leadership Awards

 • Academic Standing: While not the primary criterion, additional consideration may be given to nominees with a strong academic standing.

-• Nominators may be any current UMD student, faculty, or staff.
-Preferably at least one nominator will be a faculty or staff member familiar with the student's qualifications for the award.
+• Nominators may be any current UMD student, faculty, staff, or alumni, but at least one nominator must be a faculty or staff member familiar with the student’s qualifications for the award.

-• Resume: Nominees will be asked to provide a resume that includes their leadership roles and other relevant experiences.
+• Please provide a resume that includes your leadership roles and other relevant experiences.

-• Describe how you embody and uphold UMD's Core Values, emphasizing your specific contributions to the value of Inclusiveness.
-Additionally, select two other values from the following options—Learning, Discovery, Engagement, Sustainability, Innovation, Integrity, and Excellence—and elaborate on how you actively embody and contribute to these chosen values in your actions and endeavors.
+• Describe how you embody and uphold UMD’s Core Values of Connection, Curiosity, and Community-mindedness, elaborating on how you actively embody and contribute to these chosen values in your actions and endeavors.
+(300 word max)

-• Interview: Finalists will partake in an interview with the selection committee to further discuss their qualifications for the award.
+Additionally, finalists for the Zenith Award will partake in an interview with the selection committee to further discuss their qualifications for the award.
+They will be provided with the questions ahead of time.

 Recent Recipients